nikp123/xava/README.md

 ### Windows

 There should be an installer in the Releases page of this repository.
-(However most of the time it's really outdated and best to rely on compilation).
+Just download, install and run it.

+The configuration file is located in ``%appdata%\xava\config.cfg``

+Technical info/notes:

 Please use minGW for compilation.
 I haven't tested MSVC, however the code has a bit of GCC specific features so it may not work.

-I strongly recommend cross-compilation on ArchLinux because, well I'm not sure how portable CMake is actually.

-Windows uses WASAPI by default, because it's THE WAY it's meant to record audio on Windows.
-However my WGL implementation is a buggy mess (for now) so I made SDL default (it doesnt support transparency, but I prefer stability over functionality)

-If you do want features from X11 like transparency and shadows, prepare for inconsitent framerates and frequent freezes.
-In the ``output`` section set ``method = win``.

 #### Additional info